-A lifelong artist, Eric graduated with a BFA from the University of Illinois in Champaign-Urbana.
-He began his painting career in Chicago as he worked as an art director in advertising.
-This experience cemented his interest in universal and iconic imagery.
+A lifelong artist, Eric graduated with a BFA from the University of Illinois at Urbana-Champaign.
+He began his painting career in Chicago while working as an art director in advertising cementing his interest in universal and iconic imagery.
 He works in oil and charcoal and is known as a West Coast Realist.
 Important influences include Pop Art, Realism and Cinematography.

 Drawn to its iconic landscape, he relocated to Los Angeles in 2000.
 His work is in many noted art collections in Hollywood, The Silicon Valley, New York and Europe as well as corporate collections such as Delta Airlines.
 He has been the subject of a wide range of print and online media articles.
 In addition to numerous solo gallery shows his work has been featured at Laguna Art Museum, Tucson Museum of Art, Palm Springs Museum of Art and Riverside Art Museum among others.
 He currently lives and works in Yucca Valley, California.

 California artist Eric Nash creates expansive nighttime paintings of urban sprawl coined "California noir."
 At once romantic and ominous, his mysterious landscapes are moody yet promising, with the glow and hum of vast expanses of city lights hugging the horizon in the pitch-black sky.
 Nash is well-known for his realistic paintings of highway signs imbued with narratives of the places they announce.
 His large nocturnal works are reduced to the essential elements of land and light.

 – Julie Sasse / Chief Curator, Modern and Contemporary Art, Tucson Museum of Art